Windows 2.0: Reception

 Windows 2.0 is considered to be an incremental improvement of its predecessor, but still a work in process.
 Due to its improvements, Microsoft Windows gained more popularity after its release and its interface was considered to be easier to manage.
 Stewart Alsop II predicted in January 1988 that "Any transition to a graphical environment on IBM-style machines is bound to be maddeningly slow and driven strictly by market forces", because the GUI had "serious deficiencies" and users had to switch to DOS for many tasks.
 CNET considered that Windows 2.0 "wasn't much better than Windows 1.0".
 BYTE magazine listed the variant as among the "distinction" winner of the BYTE Awards in 1989, describing it as a "serious competition for OS/2" as it "taps into the power of the 80386".

 The operating environment cost $99.
 Sales of Microsoft Windows reached one million in 1988, and by January 1990, it had reached less than two million, although Windows 2.0 was not widely used.
 It was succeeded by Windows 2.1, which was released in the United States and Canada in May 1988.

+Chris Pratley of Microsoft wrote in 2004 that although "much better" than the "sort of a demo" version 1.0, 2.0 was too slow to use and limited in memory.